theodorhansson/ZYYX-Cura-Printer-Profiles/README.md

 ### Linux

-I don't know how to do this.
-Feel free to contact me to update the instructions.
+I don't know how to do this, but if you use Linux you can probably figure it out yourself.
+But feel free to contact me to update the instructions.